Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

 - <img src="images/Age_Distribution_of%20_Cholera_Cases.jpg" width="500">

 - **Age Distribution of Cholera Cases:**
-- Analyzing the age factor concerning the perennial growth rate, we could have concluded that one-year-old infants and below were at a higher risk of getting the cholera epidemic and, therefore, had the most significant number of the cholera epidemic, one which was about thirteen, followed by other infants in the age range of 2 – 4 years, which had a high number of about twenty-three.
-The second population that suffered numerous cases was young adults after the children.
-The victims aged 33 withnessed 10 cases those with 34 years had 7 cases while those 37 years of age had 8 cases.
-Youths within the age group of 20-39 yrs contracted this scourge most.
-Out of the people of the working-age, 28% follows also at the age of 40 - 60yrs of age, the old aged groups and the teenagers also follow with a certain percentage.
+- Age distribution of victims: From this, we could deduce that infants who were a year old or below were more susceptible to the cholera epidemic and therefore had the highest cases of the cholera epidemic at about 13 infants, with other infants within the age of 2 to 4 having the large number of 23 together.
+The second group of people with the most number of cases were young adults, immediately after the children.
+There were 10 victims aged 33; 7 aged 34 years while 8 were aged 37 years.
+The ages that fell victims to this outbreak the most were those aged between 20 - 39 years.
+The classification continues with high figures from those within the 40-60-year-old age bracket, followed by the old aged, and lastly by the teenagers.
 <br />
 <br />

 - <img src="images/Gender_Distribution_of_Cholera_Cases.jpg" width="300">

 - **Gender Distribution of Cholera Cases:**
 - Wherein in our analysis, the female gender dwindled more in this period of analysis compared to the male gender, it resulted in 126 victims sharing 52.28 percent of the count.
 The males have counted 115 victims sharing 47.72 percent of the count.
 Hence, we would like to ask, why did we record more deaths of the females than the males?
 Is there a reason for that?
-From our analysis, the reasons are attributed to the factors stated below:
+From our analysis, the reasons may be attributed to the factors stated below:

    1. Women, in many societies at that time, played different roles and thus led lives that differed from men in a number of ways.
 For instance, they were more involved in caring and household activities, which may have increased their exposure to contaminated water- or food-borne sources, leading to a higher risk of cholera.